williamlgo/Object-Recognition-Application/README.md

 `npm start`

 to start up the web application.
-This project is based on Nicholas Renotte's project on youtube.
+This will open up a new browser which will shortly begin running detections.
+Please make sure the volume is turned on in your device to receive audio feedback.